Character sheet for Terminator Genisys.

-A prototype Terminator unit composed of nanomanchines far more advanced than the ones used to create the T-1000.
+A prototype Terminator unit composed of nanomachines bound together with electromagnetism, and even more advanced than the liquid metal T-1000.
 Created by assimilating human test subjects or victims at the cellular level.

 - Alien Blood: Has nanomachines in his blood, turning it from red to metallic silver in seconds of being exposed to air.

 - Ambiguous Robots: He claims not to be man or machine, but something more.
 However, in reality, he fits almost every practical definition of "machine", albeit one with human memories and emotions.
 He no longer has living biological cells, as they've all been replaced by nanomachines.

 - And Then John Was a Zombie: The Terminators' greatest enemy becomes one himself.